Budapestby VisitCity Guides

 Szimpla Kert pioneered Budapest's ruin bar movement, transforming abandoned buildings into vibrant spaces

-The synagogue complex encompasses several important sites.
-The Hungarian Jewish Museum and Archives, built on the site of the former Jewish community building and near where Theodor Herzl's house once stood, offers comprehensive insights into Jewish tradition and Hungarian Jewish history.
-The Heroes' Temple serves as a memorial to Hungarian Jewish soldiers who died in World War I. The Raoul Wallenberg Memorial Park and Tree of Life memorial honor Holocaust victims and courageous rescuers.
+The synagogue complex has several important spots.
+There's the Hungarian Jewish Museum and Archives, which sits where Theodor Herzl's house used to be.
+The Heroes' Temple honors Jewish soldiers who died in World War I. And the Raoul Wallenberg Memorial Park has this Tree of Life memorial that's really moving - it honors Holocaust victims and the people who tried to save them.

 Ornate synagogue interior with blue ceiling, golden chandeliers, and wooden pews